agalue/opennms-drift-kubernetes/README.azure.md

 ## Cluster Creation

 > **WARNING**: Make sure you have enough quota on your Azure to create all the resources.
 Be aware that trial accounts cannot request quota changes.
-A reduced version is available in order to test the deployment, based on the `Visual Studio Enterprise` Subscription.
+A reduced version is available in order to test the deployment, based on the `Visual Studio Enterprise` Subscription (which has a limitation of 20 vCPUs).

-Create a service principal account:
+Create a service principal account, and extract the service principal ID (or `appId`) and the client secret (or `password`):

 ```
+export SERVICE_PRINCIPAL_FILE=~/.azure/opennms-service-principal.json
-az ad sp create-for-rbac --skip-assignment --name opennmsAKSClusterServicePrincipal
+az ad sp create-for-rbac --skip-assignment --name opennms > $SERVICE_PRINCIPAL_FILE
+export SERVICE_PRINCIPAL=$(jq -r .appId $SERVICE_PRINCIPAL_FILE)
+export CLIENT_SECRET=$(jq -r .password $SERVICE_PRINCIPAL_FILE)
 ```

-From the output, create an environment variable called `APP_ID` with the content of the `appId` field, and another one called `PASSWORD` for the `password` field.
-Those will be used on the following command.
+> **WARNING**: The above command should be executed once.
+If the principal already exists, either extract the information as mentioned or delete it and recreate it before proceed.

+The reason for pre-creating the service principal is due to a [known issue](https://github.com/Azure/azure-cli/issues/9585) that prevents the `az aks create` command to do it for you.

 With enough quota: